BerkeleyLab/Marble-MMC/README.md

 Run the simulated target
 `make run`

-There is also a 'wrapped' verion of the sim target which redirects input/output to/from a pseudo-terminal (PTY).
+There is also a 'wrapped' version of the sim target which redirects input/output to/from a pseudo-terminal (PTY).
 This is handy for development of scripts designed to talk to the actual hardware over a serial port.
 `make wrap`